DebugPrivilege/InsightEngineering/Windows API/Section 7: Mutex/Thread Starvation: Not releasing Mutex/README.md

-# What is the root cause of this deadlock within this code sample?
+# What is the root cause of this code sample?

 The purpose of this code is the following: